Block Mortar Calculator

 How to Estimate Mortar for Block Projects

-Follow three easy steps to estimate the amount of mortar mix needed for your concrete block project.
+Follow three easy steps to estimate the amount of pre-mixed mortar needed for your concrete block project.
+Note that this process is a bit different than calculating a concrete mix.

 Step One: Estimate Square Footage